Manifold: Other curves

-Manifolds need not be connected (all in "one piece"); an example is a pair of separate circles.
+Manifolds do not need to be connected (all in "one piece"); an example is a pair of separate circles.

 Manifolds need not be closed; thus a line segment without its end points is a manifold.
 They are never countable, unless the dimension of the manifold is 0.
 Putting these freedoms together, other examples of manifolds are a parabola, a hyperbola, and the locus of points on a cubic curve y^{2} = x^{3} − x (a closed loop piece and an open, infinite piece).

 However, excluded are examples like two touching circles that share a point to form a figure-8; at the shared point, a satisfactory chart cannot be created.
 Even with the bending allowed by topology, the vicinity of the shared point looks like a "+", not a line.
 A "+" is not homeomorphic to a line segment, since deleting the center point from the "+" gives a space with four components (i.e. pieces), whereas deleting a point from a line segment gives a space with at most two pieces; topological operations always preserve the number of pieces.

-Mathematical definition
+Definition

 Informally, a manifold is a space that is "modeled on" Euclidean space.

-There are many different kinds of manifolds.
-In geometry and topology, all manifolds are topological manifolds, possibly with additional structure.
 A manifold can be constructed by giving a collection of coordinate charts, that is, a covering by open sets with homeomorphisms to a Euclidean space, and patching functions: homeomorphisms from one region of Euclidean space to another region if they correspond to the same part of the manifold in two different coordinate charts.
 A manifold can be given additional structure if the patching functions satisfy axioms beyond continuity.
 For instance, differentiable manifolds have homeomorphisms on overlapping neighborhoods diffeomorphic with each other, so that the manifold has a well-defined set of functions which are differentiable in each neighborhood, thus differentiable on the manifold as a whole.

 Formally, a (topological) manifold is a second countable Hausdorff space that is locally homeomorphic to a Euclidean space.

 Second countable and Hausdorff are point-set conditions; second countable excludes spaces which are in some sense 'too large' such as the long line, while Hausdorff excludes spaces such as "the line with two origins" (these generalizations of manifolds are discussed in non-Hausdorff manifolds).

 Locally homeomorphic to a Euclidean space means that every point has a neighborhood homeomorphic to an open subset of the Euclidean space $\R^n,$ for some nonnegative integer n.